Aleem Khan: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-158 (Lahore-XV) in the 2018 Pakistani general election.

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Provincial Minister of Punjab for Local Government and Community Development.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed Provincial Minister of Punjab for Local Government and Community Development.
 He was later given the status of a senior minister in the cabinet.

+He was also the Senior Minister of Punjab and Minister of Food from 2020 to 2021.
+He also served as a member of the Provincial Assembly of the Punjab from August 2018 to 2021.
+He announced his separation from politics on Twitter in a tweet.
+Later in a statement to the media, he said that he had no intentions of joining politics again and that he would focus on the welfare through the Abdul Aleem Khan Foundation.
+In June 2023 he launched the IPP along with Jahangir Tareen.
+He is a founding member and the incumbent president of the party.

+On 6 February 2019, the National Accountability Bureau arrested Aleem Khan for owning assets beyond known sources of income within Pakistan and abroad.
+Later on, he was proved innocent due to a lack of evidence.
 In February 2019, he was arrested by the National Accountability Bureau (NAB) for multiple inquiries, including one involving offshore company Hexam Investment Overseas Ltd, one for owning assets beyond his known sources of income, and inquiries into his questionable business practices related to his housing societies.
 The same day, he announced his resignation as Provincial Minister of Punjab for Local Government and Community Development.
-The probe was on his housing societies was later closed.
+The probe on his housing societies was later closed.
 In the case of assets beyond means he was given a bail as no evidence proving his guilt was provided.
 The Lahore High Court granted bail to Aleem Khan on 13 April 2020.
 After proving his innocence, he was again appointed to the Provincial Cabinet as the Senior Minister of Punjab and Provincial Minister of Punjab for Food but resigned in November 2021.

-In April 2022, Abdul Aleem Khan was bought by opposition parties and voted in support of the opposition during a no-confidence motion.
-Although this decision led to his de-seating in May 2022, he remained supporter of PDM, choosing to resign from the ministry.
-Abdul Aleem Khan announced his resignation from the ministry in a tweet and after a silence of few months he decided to launch his own party Istehkam-e-Pakistan Party in June 2023 amid the worsening economic conditions persisting in Pakistan.
-He is a founding member and was appointed as president of the party.
+In April 2022, Khan took a principled stand for accountability by voting in support of the opposition during a no-confidence motion, emphasizing his commitment to transparency over party politics.
+Although this courageous decision led to his de-seating in May 2022, he remained steadfast in his beliefs, choosing to resign from the ministry with integrity.

-Criticisms

-Aleem Khan lost the 2015 by-election for the National Assembly due to alleged rigging.
-He submitted a petition with the Election Commission of Pakistan with evidence, but it was not accepted.

-On 6 February 2019, the National Accountability Bureau arrested Aleem Khan for owning assets beyond known sources of income within Pakistan and abroad.
-Later on, he was proved innocent due to a lack of evidence.

 On 6 November 2022, the Anti-Corruption Establishment (ACE) filed an FIR against Aleem Khan, his wife, and his daughter for alleged document forgery in a land sale case.
 The National Accountability Bureau later dropped the charges due to the absence of evidences.